dzekelid/group-keys/_listings/gotomeeting/groupsgroupkeyupcomingmeetings-get-openapi.md

 x-collection-name: GoToMeeting
 x-complete: 0
 info:
-  title: 'Go To Meeting DEPRECATED: Get historical meetings by group'
+  title: Go To Meeting Get upcoming meetings by group
-  description: 'DEPRECATED: Please use the new API calls ''Get historical meetings
+  description: Get upcoming meetings for a specified group.
+This API call is only
-    by group'' and ''Get upcoming meetings by group''.
-Get meetings for a specified group.
-Additional filters can be used to view only meetings within a specified date range.
-This API call is only available to users with the admin role.'
+    available to users with the admin role.
+This API call can be used only for groups with maximum 50 organizers.
   termsOfService: https://developer.citrixonline.com/terms-use
   contact:
     name: Developer Support